thabang-ntho/EUV_Ion_Source_Simulation/docs/mph_implementation_summary.md

-# MPh Migration Implementation Summary
+# MPh Migration Implementation Summary - COMPLETED ✅

-## 🎯 Project Completion Status
+## 🎯 Project Completion Status: PRODUCTION READY

 ### ✅ Completed Phase 1: Core Infrastructure (100%)

 We have successfully implemented a complete MPh-based architecture as a modern replacement for the existing Java API implementation.

+**Final Status: All implementation, testing, and documentation complete.
+Ready for production use.**

 ## 📁 New File Structure